facebookresearch/dcem/README.md

 ![](./fig/learning.gif)

+### Pendulum control

-And we show how to use CEM to solve a pendulum control problem, which can be made differentiable by setting a non-zero temperature for the soft top-k operation.
+We show how to use CEM to solve a pendulum control problem, which can be made differentiable by setting a non-zero temperature for the soft top-k operation.